Introduction to Database Replication (Types and Advantages)

 Full replication

 Full replication is useful when users at different locations need to see the same view of the data.
-For example, users looking for football match scores need to see the same details about the match, regardless of their location.
+For example, users looking for match scores need to see the same details about the match, regardless of their location.

 Partial replication

 But the problem is: If the local replica does not contain some required data, it needs to be fetched from the original database.
 This can increase the query execution time.
-So, Partial replication is useful when one wants to provide an isolated view of data based on their location.
+So, partial replication is useful when one wants to provide an isolated view of data based on their location.

 Advantages of database replication

-• Replication helps us scale out the number of machines that can serve read and write queries, which increases read throughput and allows more queries to be processed in parallel.
+• Replication helps us scale out the number of machines that can serve read and write queries, which increases throughput and allows more queries to be processed in parallel.

 Disadvantages of database replication